 Evaluation of the monitoring and handling of the results

-The evaluation of the results will be strictly anonymous and will take place separately for each survey phase.
+The decisive factor for assessing whether the implementation status has reached the target value of the NAP is the result of the 2020 survey.
+The final results are to be published in summer 2020.
 The results will be summarised and evaluated in terms of degree of implementation, challenges and expense for companies.
 The aggregated results will be presented to the business and human rights working group of the National CSR Forum of Germany’s Federal Government and subsequently made available to the public.

-The result of the 2020 survey will be decisive for assessing whether the implementation status has reached the target set down in the NAP.
-In 2020 when the current NAP period ends, the Federal Government will prepare an updated status report, which will include both the results of the NAP monitoring effort and information on the implementation of the approximately 50 measures to which the Federal Government has committed itself in the NAP.
+At the end of the current NAP period, the Federal Government will also prepare an updated status report which includes the results of the NAP monitoring as well as information on the implementation of the approximately 50 measures to which the Federal Government committed in the NAP.